igelstorm/income-two-sample-mr-analysis/README.md

 ## Downloading data

 - Most data sets are publicly available, and are automatically downloaded as part of the analyses.
-- There is one exception: The sibling-adjusted income GWAS data are not yet publicly available.
-In order to run these analyses, the following files need to be present in the `input/data/siblinggwas/` directory:
+- Within-family (sibship-adjusted) income GWAS data were obtained directly from the [Within Family Consortium](https://www.withinfamilyconsortium.com/home/).
+These data should eventually be publicly available, but in the meantime, users who want to replicate the within-family analyses would need to request them from the authors and create the following files:
-  - `Income_WS_mtag_meta.txt`
+  - `input/data/siblinggwas/Income_WS_mtag_meta.txt`
-  - `income-study-summary.txt`
+  - `input/data/siblinggwas/income-study-summary.txt`

 ## Running the analyses